SupernovifieD/AudioToText/README.md

 - Adding video to text conversion

 ## Current Issues
-- file conversion works just fine.
+- File conversion works just fine.
 But, when converted to `wav`, the file size becomes really large.